There is a significant covenantal reason that Jesus instituted the sacrament among the Nephites.

-In return, we offered the promise of God’s presence to be with us.
-As I have written elsewhere [January 6 article] having God’s spirit with us is one of the most significant, meaningful, and powerful ways for us to prosper, for us to have the fulfilment of God’s covenants in our lives.
+In return, we are offered the promise of God’s presence to be with us.
+As I have written elsewhere [What Does It Really Mean to Prosper] having God’s spirit with us is one of the most significant, meaningful, and powerful ways for us to prosper, for us to have the fulfilment of God’s covenants in our lives.

 So why did Jesus institute the sacrament?

-Having delivered the updated covenantal instructions to the people (i.e., the Sermon at the Temple) he wanted a way for the people to regularly declare their covenantal commitment to God and to be remaindered of the covenantal blessings they’ll receive for being loyal to God.
-The major blessing being having the Spirit of God in our lives.
+Having delivered the updated covenantal instructions to the people (i.e., the Sermon at the Temple) he wanted a way for the people to regularly declare their covenantal commitment to God and to be reminded of the covenantal blessings they’ll receive for being loyal to God.
+The major blessing of this covenant?
+Having the Spirit of God in our lives.

 Finally, we end the sacrament prayer with the word amen.
 That is a Hebrew word that means “faith, faithful, belief, believing, agreement.”
 In fact, amen is a covenantal word!